 Our study showed that there was a good correspondence between the mutations found in the liquid part of the degenerate cyst and the tumor itself.
-However, when analyzing mutations in the NT of the tumor, the sensitivity and specificity of KRAS/GNAS mutations to estimate the risk of cancer were not excellent, 0.67 and 0.75, respectively (Figure 2).
-Regarding the other mutations, RAF/PTPRD/CTNNB1/RNF43/POLD1/TP53, which are more specific to cancerous lesions, the sensitivity was insufficient: 0.55 in CF versus 0.67 in NT.
+However, when analyzing mutations in the NT of the tumor, the sensitivity and specificity of KRAS/GNAS mutations to estimate the risk of cancer were not excellent, with values of 0.67 and 0.75, respectively (Figure 2).
+Regarding the other RAF/PTPRD/CTNNB1/RNF43/POLD1/TP53 mutations, which are more specific to cancerous lesions, the sensitivity was insufficient: 0.55 in CF versus 0.67 in NT.
 This means that additional mutations sensitive to degeneration should be studied.
 From a diagnostic point of view, KRAS and GNAS mutations were not found either in CF or in NT in the 2 cases of IPMN.
-The sensitivity and the diagnostic specificity of the GNAS/KRAS mutations were inferior to the results published in the literature (in the study of Singhi et al[20] the sensitivity was 96%).
+The sensitivity and diagnostic specificity of the GNAS/KRAS mutations were inferior to the results published in the literature (the sensitivity was 96% in the study by Singhi et al[20]).

-Regarding KRAS/GNAS mutations, we observed a higher sensitivity and lower specificity of CT vs NT.
+Regarding KRAS/GNAS mutations, we observed a higher sensitivity and lower specificity of CT versus NT.
 This could be explained by the generally higher proportions of mutated alleles in CF-DNA than in NT-DNA (Table 2).
 Despite quite low rates, these preliminary results are encouraging, confirming the hypothesis of CF genomic profile reliability (at least for RAF PTPRD/CTNNB1/RNF43/POLD1/TP53 mutations).
 Further analyses are needed to confirm these results and avoid bias.
 In this series, all patients had precancerous or cancerous cysts.
-No patient had a pseudocyst or dilatation of the main pancreatic duct in relation to chronic calcific pancreatitis because morphological criteria are now well defined in imaging[26].
+No patient had a pseudocyst or dilatation of the main pancreatic duct in relation to chronic calcific pancreatitis, because morphological criteria are now well-defined in imaging[26].
 The main limitation of this study lies in the small number of patients.
-As a result, the final diagnosis and the resulting sensitivity and specificity calculations may lack precision.
+As a result, the final diagnosis, as well as the resulting sensitivity and specificity calculations, may lack precision.
 This pilot study was a first step, and a multicenter study on a larger scale is ongoing.
 It was reassuring in this respect that our analysis of paired fluids obtained from EUS-guided cyst aspiration and subsequent surgery revealed very similar molecular genetic alterations.
 In the future, the optimal study design should incorporate examination of the CF collected by routine EUS sessions over time, then comparing the results with those obtained by surgery.

 Our analysis of paired fluids obtained from EUS-guided cyst aspiration and subsequent surgery revealed very similar genetic alterations.
-In the future, the optimal study design should incorporate examination of the CF collected by routine EUS sessions over time and then compare the results with those obtained by surgery.
+In the future, the optimal study design should incorporate examination of the CF collected by routine EUS sessions over time, and the results should then be compared with those obtained by surgery.
 Although the aim of this study was to compare fluid with tissue, the most important issue was to determine whether the genomic profiles from fluid analysis could predict a malignant diagnosis and thus indicate surgical resection.
 Despite the fact that 15/17 patients presented the same genomic profile between CF and NT, the specificity and sensitivity observed in this study were not satisfactory because the mutations were not systematically present in all patients with cancer.
 In our study, 3 patients with cancer had mutations in neither CF nor NT.
 The predictive effect of CF mutations on malignity needs to be further analyzed with some additional mutations.
 This analysis has been planned in a future larger-scale study.